grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Percy leveled her emotions.
 "I don't fucking need this right now.
 I have bigger problems than you."
 Percy turned and walked away.

-Chips threw the rusted bicycle frame into the corner with the other bicycles.
-The hollow tubes of thin steel crashed and locked together.
+Chips threw the rusted grating into the corner where it rang against the steel of the hull.

 [//]: # (----- invisible character break)